In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 Here are some known issues and other information regarding using VMetal.

-• The above includes input devices, audio devices, etc., e.g., If a keyboard and mouse are used for the virtual machine, they will become unavailable to the host.
+- The above includes input devices, audio devices, etc. For example, if a keyboard and mouse are used for the virtual machine, they will become unavailable to the host.

 That’s it; this concludes today’s tutorial.